boazbk/crypto/lec_14_zero_knowledge.md

 [^encoding]: Integers can be coded as sets in various ways.
 For example, one can encode $0$ as $\emptyset$ and if $N$ is the set encoding $n$, we can encode $n+1$ using the set $|N|+1$ cardinality set  $\{ N \} \cup N$.

-All these proof systems have the property that the verifying algorithm $\Pi$ is _efficient_.
+All these proof systems have the property that the verifying algorithm $V$ is _efficient_.
 Indeed, that's the whole point of a proof $\pi$- it's a sequence of symbols that makes it easy to verify that the statement is true.

 <!-- We will also assume for the sake of simplicity that the proof $\pi$ is always of length at most polynomial in the statement $x$.